 The remit also involved show-and-tells and solving the analytical issues that arose during the collection and validation of the requisite data in order to issue a ‘Permit to Fly’.

 The successful completion of this project has enabled CAA to redirect their staff and resources to other areas of their business.
-Ballard Chalmers supplied a consultant that not only met all the technical requirements with the immediacy required by the client but was also able to work on-site, answering questions and problem solving as the need arose.
+Ballard Chalmers supplied a consultant that not only met all the technical requirements with the immediacy required, but was also able to work on-site, answering questions and problem solving as the need arose.
 He became a valuable member of the team and was able to drive the project forward quickly.
 This started an ongoing relationship that has spun into different developmental work across the organisation.